 Other Tax Reliefs for Trustees

-As noted by HMRC, “trustees can deduct certain expenses when calculating the trust’s tax liability.”
-This includes expenses that are “wholly and exclusively” for the trust’s administration.
+Trustees of discretionary trusts can deduct certain allowable expenses when calculating the trust’s tax liability.
+These must be expenses incurred “wholly and exclusively” for the purposes of the trust’s administration.
+Common examples include:

 Claiming Deductions